-DeGrom Ks 14, but Chisholm’s HR, Rogers’ gem lift Marlins
+Chisholm homers off deGrom, says heater on ‘lighter side’

-NEW YORK (AP) — Jazz Chisholm Jr. hit a stunning homer off an otherwise dominant Jacob deGrom, Trevor Rogers beat the two-time Cy Young Award winner for the second time and the Miami Marlins blanked the New York Mets 3-0 Saturday.
+Chisholm hit a stunning homer off an otherwise dominant deGrom, Trevor Rogers beat the two-time Cy Young Award winner for the second time and the Marlins blanked the New York Mets 3-0 Saturday.

-DeGrom matched a career best with 14 strikeouts over eight innings, Rogers fanned 10 in six and the teams combined for 28 overall.
+DeGrom (0-1) matched a career best with 14 strikeouts over eight innings, the 23-year-old Rogers (1-1) fanned 10 in six and the teams combined for 28 overall.

+For a while, the difference was Chisholm’s rip in the second inning.

+DeGrom looked unhittable early — until the 23-year-old Chisholm barreled a 100.4 mph, 0-2 fastball thrown above the strike zone.
+The left-handed hitter’s drive reached the second deck in right field for a 1-0 lead and was estimated at 402 feet.

+The next time Chisholm came up, deGrom struck him out with one fastball and then five straight changeups.

+Coming off their first postseason berth since 2003, the Marlins are 2-7 but with encouraging signs from a rotation featuring a 2.01 ERA in 2021.

-The 23-year-old Rogers (1-1) outpitched deGrom for the second time in nine major league starts.
+Rogers outpitched deGrom for the second time in nine major league starts.
 The left-hander got his first big league win against him in a 5-3 victory last Aug.
 31. This was his second.

+“Best in baseball, Jacob deGrom is,” Rogers said.
+“You really have to bring your best and then some.
+To see me and our whole team go out and compete with the best, it just shows you how good we are.”

 A 2017 first-round draft pick, Rogers cruised in his third career outing against New York.
 He scattered three hits and two walks, retiring 11 straight in one stretch.